This article contains affiliate links.

 Once you’ve answered the three questions, you can start to select an area, and from there start looking for a hotel.

 In this article you will find an in-depth guide on how Seoul is gtheeographically laid out, including the best area to stay in Seoul for tourists, as well as the stand out sites and brief descriptions of each area.
 When you’re done reading this article, Seoul won’t be such a gigantic maze.
+And for an even more in-depth guide to Seoul that will compliment this one, visit our Complete Guide to Seoul with extensive things to do, places to visit, maps and insider tips.

 - Geography of Seoul